 From add

-Writes minimal production-quality code to pass failing tests in TDD GREEN phase.
-Analyzes specs, test mappings, configs, and failing assertions for clean, targeted implementations.
+Writes minimal production-quality code to make failing tests pass (TDD GREEN phase).
+Reads feature specs, test mappings, and config to implement only what's needed.

 Write minimal production-quality code to make failing tests pass.
 This is the GREEN phase of TDD.